Not Feeling Well? Call the NURSE NOW helpline. (888) 4STE-NOW (478-3669)

 Knee bursae

-Bursae are small fluid-filled sacs (shown in blue) that reduce friction between moving parts in your body's joints.
-Knee bursitis is inflammation or irritation of one or more of the bursae in your knee.
+Bursae are small fluid-filled sacs, shown in blue.
+They lessen friction between moving parts in the body's joints.
+Knee bursitis is swelling, also called inflammation, of one or more of the bursae in the knee.

 Bursitis (bur-SY-tis) is a painful condition that affects the small, fluid-filled sacs — called bursae (bur-SEE) — that cushion the bones, tendons and muscles near your joints.
 Bursitis occurs when bursae become inflamed.